-HERA Special Limits apply only in those counties where MTSP income and rent limits would have dropped in 2009 due to dropping area median incomes, but where the hold harmless policy was applied to stop them from doing so.
+Second, it creates HERA special income and rent limits.
+HERA special limits apply only in those counties where MTSP income and rent limits would have dropped in 2009 due to dropping area median incomes, but where the hold harmless policy was applied to stop them from doing so.

-Within those qualified counties, the HERA Special Limits apply only to those LIHTC projects that were in service before 2009, and so would have been affected if the hold harmless policy was not applied.
+Within those qualified counties, the HERA special limits apply only to those LIHTC projects that were in service before January 1, 2009, and so would have been affected if the hold harmless policy was not applied.